A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

-As Table \ref{tb:base_stock_results} shows, when the DQN plays with base-stock co-players under uniform or normal demand distributions, it obtains costs that are reasonably close to the case when all players use a base-stock policy, with average gaps of 12.58\% and 5.80\%, respectively.
+As the first row-set in Table \ref{tb:literature_results} shows, when the SRDQN plays with base-stock co-players under uniform or normal demand distributions, it obtains costs that are reasonably close to the case when all players use a base-stock policy, with average gaps of 8.15\% and 5.80\%, respectively.
 These gaps are not quite as small as those in Section~\ref{sec:uniform_0_2_result}, due to the larger action spaces in the instances in this section.
-Since a base-stock policy is optimal at every stage, the small gaps demonstrate that the DQN can learn to play the game well for these demand distributions.
+Nevertheless, these gaps do not necessarily mean that SRDQN performs significantly worse than {\tt BS}.
+Although the gap is positive for all cases with {\tt BS} co-players, Figures \ref{fig:confidence_interval-literature_uniform_BS} and \ref{fig:confidence_interval-literature_normal_BS} show that in 5 out of 8 cases, the average costs of SRDQN and {\tt BS} are statistically equal.
+In addition, since a base-stock policy is optimal at every stage, the small gaps demonstrate that the SRDQN can learn to play the game well for these demand distributions.
 For the classic demand process, the percentage gaps are larger.
-To see why, note that if the demand were to equal 8 in every period, the base-stock levels for the classic demand process will result in ending inventory levels of 0 at every stage.
+To see why, note that if the demand were equal to 8 in every period, the optimal base-stock levels for the classic demand process will result in $IL_i^t=0, \forall i, t$.
 The four initial periods of demand equal to 4 disrupt this effect slightly, but the cost of the optimal base-stock policy for the classic demand process is asymptotically 0 as the time horizon goes to infinity.
-The absolute gap attained by the DQN is quite small---an average of 0.49 vs.~0.34 for the base-stock cost---but the percentage difference is large simply because the optimal cost is close to 0.
+The absolute gap attained by the SRDQN is quite small---an average of 0.49 vs.~0.34 for the base-stock cost---but the percentage difference is large simply because the optimal cost is close to 0.
 Indeed, if we allow the game to run longer, the cost of both algorithms decreases, and so does the absolute gap.
-For example, when the DQN plays the retailer, after 500 periods the discounted costs are 0.0090 and 0.0062 for DQN and {\tt BS}, respectively, and after 1000 periods, the costs are 0.0001 and 0.0000 (to four-digit precision).
+For example, when the SRDQN plays the retailer, after 500 periods the discounted costs are 0.0090 and 0.0062 for {\tt BS-SRDQN} and {\tt BS-BS}, respectively, and after 1000 periods, the costs are 0.0001 and 0.0000 (to four-digit precision).